 Find Passcard, Safenote, Identity by Name.

-Search box shows Passcard, Safenote and Identity names that have the typed word as a part of their name.
+Search box shows Passcard, Safenote and Identity names that have the typed string as a part of their name.
 If you typed less than 3 characters, it shows Passcard, Safenote and Identity Names that begin with the typed sequence.